 We’ve been to Disneyland Paris three times: once before Yuri was born, in 1999.
 Back then it was still called EuroDisney.
 Twice with Yuri in 2014 and 2019.
 In 1999 we went in the Summer and spent one day at EuroDisney.
-In 2014 it was a winter visit with an almost 4 year old boy and last time was 20 years after our first visit to Disneyland Paris, again in the Summer.
+In 2014 it was a winter visit with an almost 4 year old boy, a road trip with a toddler, and last time was 20 years after our first visit to Disneyland Paris, again in the Summer.
 Both visits were 3 days, 2 nights.
 We’ve enjoyed ourselves every single time.

 In this blog I will highlight things to do in Disneyland Paris and how our experience was.
 At the end I will shortly compare Disneyland Paris to Disneyworld Orlando and Disneyland Anaheim.
 The other 2 Disney parks we have visited.